 Although in most jurisdictions the focus of the competition agency is on competition issues, some jurisdictions have a broader mandate.
 For instance, the 'public interest' approach in South Africa expressly provides for consideration of employment matters, local enterprises and procurement, and for economic empowerment of the black population and its participation in the company.
 Many of the remedies imposed in South Africa have been in connection with these considerations.
-Although a number of jurisdictions have separate regulations and processes for addressing foreign entity acquisitions when national security or specific industrial sectors are involved, in Romania, for example, competition law provides that the government can prohibit a merger if it determines that such merger could have a potential impact on national security.
+Notably, current leadership at the US antitrust authorities have similarly suggested that their mandate under the antitrust laws is broader than the traditional focus on 'consumers' and 'consumer welfare' to include impact on labour, diversity and other considerations.
+It is unclear at this point how this shift will impact enforcement decisions and judicial challenges.
+Although a growing number of jurisdictions have separate regulations and processes for addressing foreign entity acquisitions when national security or specific industrial sectors are involved, in Romania, for example, competition law provides that the government can prohibit a merger if it determines that the merger could have a potential impact on national security.

-Covid-19 and the current economic environment have provided new challenges to companies and enforcement agencies.
-Many jurisdictions have extended the review times to account for covid-19 disruptions at the agencies.
-At the same time, some of the transactions are distress situations, in which timing is key to avoid the exit of the operations and termination of employees.
-Regardless of the speed at which the economic recovery occurs, it is very likely that for the next couple of years the agencies will be faced with reviews of companies in financial distress, if not at the point of failure.
-Some jurisdictions exempt from notification (e.g., Ecuador) or have special rules for the timing of bankrupt firms (e.g., Brazil, Switzerland and the Netherlands where firms can implement before clearance if a waiver is obtained; Austria, India, Russia and the United States have shorter time frames).
+As we pass the two-year anniversary of the covid-19 pandemic, challenges continue both for transaction parties and enforcement agencies.
+Many jurisdictions (particularly China) have had protracted review times to account for covid-19 disruptions at the agencies.
+The Ukrainian-Russian conflict may also have business implications, including on supply chain and economic recovery, which in turn may increase the number of reviews of companies in financial distress, if not at the point of failure.
+Some jurisdictions are exempt from notification (e.g., Ecuador) or have special rules for the timing of bankrupt firms (e.g., Brazil, Switzerland and the Netherlands where firms can implement before clearance if a waiver is obtained; Austria, India, Russia and the United States have shorter time frames).
 Also, in some jurisdictions, the law and precedent expressly recognise the consideration of the financial condition of the target and the failing firm doctrine (e.g., Canada, China and the United States).
 In Canada, for instance, the Competition Bureau explicitly permitted the AIM/TMR transaction to proceed on the basis of the failing company defence.
 Similarly, the Netherlands has recently recognised the defence in a couple of hospital mergers.
 In a major matter in the United Kingdom, Amazon/Deliveroo, the CMA provisionally allowed the transaction to proceed due to the target being a failing firm.
 This topic is likely to be an area to watch in other jurisdictions, particularly in some of the newer merger regimes.

 The potential consequences for failing to file in jurisdictions with mandatory requirements vary.
 Almost all jurisdictions require that the notification process be concluded before completion (e.g., pre-merger, suspensory regimes), rather than permitting the transaction to close as long as notification is made before closing.
 Many of these jurisdictions can impose a significant fine for failure to notify before closing, even where the transaction raises no competition concerns (e.g., Austria, Cyprus, India, the Netherlands, Romania, Spain and Turkey).
-In France, for instance, the competition authority imposed a €4 million fine on Castel Frères for failure to notify its acquisition of part of the Patriache group.
+In France, for instance, the competition authority imposed a ε 4 million fine on Castel Frères for failure to notify its acquisition of part of the Patriarche group.
 In Ukraine and Romania, the competition authorities have focused their efforts on discovering consummated transactions that had not been notified, and imposing fines on the parties.
 Chile's antitrust enforcer recommended a fine of US\$3.8 million against two meat-packing companies, even though the parties had carved the Chilean business out of the closing.
+In 2021, Morocco similarly imposed a fine for failure to notify a transaction in excess of US\$1 million.